bigherve/project_rock_paper_scissors_2.0/README.md

 Given your inputs, what are the steps necessary to return the desired output?
 The algorithm in pseudocode for this problem:
 Get the users input with a prompt, get the computers input with a function called getPcChoice that will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’.
 To play one round of rock paper scissors write a function called playRound it will take two parameters the playerSelection and computerSelection and then return a string that declares the winner.To play 5 rounds write a function called game that will call on playRound and use a for loop to play a 5 round game that keeps score and reports a winner or loser at the end.

+Divide & Conquer:
+Divided these into sub problems to spread to load Once you solved every sub-problem, then connect the dots this will give you the solution to the original problem. first one deal with getting the users input, second one deal with the getPcChoice function, third we tackle the playRound function and finally the game function last.